nayan135/mymodmakingjourney/README.md

-# Blink & Break - Minecraft Forge Mod (Beta)
+# Blink & Break - Minecraft Forge Mod

 ## Description
-Blink & Break (mymodnayan135) is a Minecraft Forge mod currently in BETA that adds various custom items and blocks with special abilities to enhance gameplay.
+Blink & Break (mymodnayan135) is a Minecraft Forge mod that adds various custom items and blocks with special abilities to enhance gameplay.
 This mod introduces magical tools and items that provide unique functionality such as teleportation, time manipulation, and auto-smelting.

 ## Version Compatibility
 - Minecraft: 1.21.1